Jupyter notebooks

 # 2) Example with a custom featurizer function

-chemiscope.explore(frames, featurizer=soap_kpca_featurize)
+chemiscope.explore(structures, featurizer=soap_kpca_featurize)

 For more examples, see the related documentation.